The Dyson Supersonic Hair Dryer Is On Sale for Its Lowest Price Ever

-The Dyson Supersonic Hair Dryer Is On Sale for Its Lowest Price Ever: Get $100 Off Right Now
+The Dyson Supersonic Hair Dryer Drops to Its Lowest Price Ever as Prime Day Deals Heat Up

+Dyson hair tools rarely go on sale due to their high demand and limited availability.
+Luckily, today's Amazon Prime Day beauty deals include Dyson's Supersonic hair dryer.

 Save $100 on the new, special-edition Dyson Supersonic hair dryer in Vinca blue and rosé, with matching Dyson-designed presentation case and exclusive brush and comb.